tangweejieleslie/React-Radial-Slider/README.md

 This is the entry point of the application.

 ## arc/MachineConfig.js
-This contains the state machine configuration for xstate
+This contains the state machine configuration for xstate.

 <hr>